 How do Convention rights apply in immigration cases?

-The Human Rights Act section 6 says that public authorities must not act in breach of a person’s Convention rights.
-In immigration matters, the umbrella of ‘public authorities’ covers entry clearance officers (to a certain extent), immigration officers and Home Office officials.
+Under the Human Rights Act section 6, public authorities must not act in breach of a person’s Convention rights.
+In immigration matters, ‘public authorities’ includes entry clearance officers (to a certain extent), immigration officers and Home Office officials.